sheikharifulislam/Primrose/README.md

   <br/>
 - You can cancle you order if you wish
   <br/>
-- If you want,you can review the products you have ordered abc
+- If you want,you can review the products you have ordered

 This project was bootstrapped with .